who-would-know/trml-plugin-open-trivia-db/README.md

 ## Create Private Plugin of this

-You can create your own Private Plugin in Trmnl if you like (I might submit as a Recipe/community in future).
+You can create your own Private Plugin in Trmnl if you like (I might submit as a Recipe/community in future so the below will not be needed).

 ### Private Plugin Install Steps